dembivibhuti/aurora-sizing/README.md

 // IAM Authentication ( assuming IAM Authentication is turned on Aurora )
 // Create user in DB from psql
+\\ \du ---- for checking exiting users
-// In case recreating then :  DROP ROLE mwuser
+// In case recreating then :  DROP ROLE mwuser;

 CREATE USER mwuser WITH LOGIN;
 GRANT rds_iam TO mwuser;